 Sustainability Management Policy and the Corporate Citizenship and Philanthropic Framework

-Implementation of all activities related to corporate citizenship and philanthropy fall under the scope of OR’s Sustainability Management Policy, (For additional details) The Policy focuses on ensuring environmentally-friendly business operations and business conduct that is responsible to all groups of stakeholders, and also supports OR’s policy regarding reputational management and corporate social responsibility and philanthropic activities.
+Implementation of all activities related to corporate citizenship and philanthropy fall under the scope of OR’s Sustainability Management Policy, The Policy focuses on ensuring environmentally-friendly business operations and business conduct that is responsible to all groups of stakeholders, and also supports OR’s policy regarding reputational management and corporate social responsibility and philanthropic activities.

-Based on this Policy, in 2022, OR has developed the Corporate Citizenship and Philanthropic Framework and Manual to define practical guidelines for the systematic and effective implementation of corporate social responsibility projects and activities.
+Based on this Policy, OR has developed the 2022 Corporate Citizenship and Philanthropic Framework and Manual to define practical guidelines for the systematic and effective implementation of corporate social responsibility projects and activities.
 The Guideline spells out associated processes, including planning, implementing, and monitoring and evaluation.
 Practical meetings are organized at the operational level with relevant functions.
 In addition, OR has studied international standards related to the Business for Societal Impact Framework (B4SI), corporate social responsibility (CSR), creating shared values (CSV), Social Responsibility in Business Operations (CSR in Process), social responsibility beyond the business operation process (CSR after process), and social enterprise (SE) – and committed to aligning our activities with them.

 In the development and implementation of all corporate social responsibility and philanthropy projects, OR adheres to the principle of collaboration with the communities and society with the aim of solving problems or creating social development projects and activities.
 OR utilizes the organization’s capabilities and expertise to create innovation to help raise the quality of life of the communities through OR’s social activities.
-In this way, we secure not only the trust but also appreciation of communities, ensuring that we have the social license to operate in the long term.
+In this way, we secure not only trust but also appreciation of communities, ensuring that we have the social license to operate in the long term.
 OR defines the target group into two levels:

 Facet 1: S–SMALL (Opportunities for Communities)– Conducting business in tandem with creating value for communities in areas surrounding operations.